Early Introduction of Complementary Foods

 - Opens mouth and leans forward when offered food

 Some infants may show developmental signs of readiness before age 6 months, but introducing complementary foods before age 4 months – or waiting until after 6 months – is not recommended (1).
-Chapter 2 of the USDA Dietary Guidelines for Americans 2020-2025 encourage the introduction of potentially allergenic foods along with other complementary foods.
-In addition to peanuts, the Dietary Guidelines for Americans 2025 recommend eggs, cow milk products, tree nuts, wheat, crustacean shellfish, and soy be introduced when other complementary foods are introduced.
+The USDA Dietary Guidelines for Americans 2025-2030 recommend infants be introduced to solids at around 6 months of age, as long as they are developmentally ready.
+These guidelines encourage the introduction of potentially allergenic foods along with other complementary foods, and as early as 4 to 6 months if the infant is high risk.
+In addition to peanuts, the Dietary Guidelines for Americans 2020-2025 recommend eggs, cow milk products, tree nuts, wheat, crustacean shellfish, and soy be introduced when other complementary foods are introduced.

 Which foods should my patient eat, and how much?